heroku/mcp-remote-auth-proxy/README.md

 # All code quality checks and tests
 pnpm check

-# Run the continuous integration checks (linting, type checking, and tests):
+# Run the continuous integration checks (linting, type checking, and tests)
 pnpm ci
 ```